 The bottom line here is that when you start eating according to these principles tailored to fit your needs, your body will become more in balance and you will experience less stress and anxiety as a result.

-By eating foods that progress your mindfulness or yoga practice, you will be helping progress the mind/body connection, and ultimately experience more feelings of positivity and calm.
+By eating foods that progress your mindfulness or yoga practice, Ayurveda says you will be helping progress the mind/body connection, and ultimately experience more feelings of positivity and calm as a result.

 Ayurveda promotes self love by honoring the uniqueness in each person and teaching us to look beyond our physical body and stop comparing ourselves to others.

 Since each one of us is truly unique, Ayurveda believes that we should individualize and tailor our holistic routines to fit our Ayurvedic body type and specific needs.
 The three main body types (or “doshas”) in Ayurveda are referred to as Kapha, Vata, and Pitta.